Fermorga/technical-writing-portfolio/about-me.md

 ### A Quick Look at My Journey

 **SRE Intern | Trimble**
-* Teamed up with cloud engineers in an Agile setup to write operational procedures, user guides, and system documentation.
+* Teamed up with cloud engineers in an Agile setup to work with cloud technologies such as AWS, Azure, and writing Python scripts.

 **Freelance Technical Translator | Certified Spanish-English**
 * Translated technical and legal documents, making sure all the industry-specific jargon and layout rules stayed perfectly intact.